${\it Ab\ initio}$ thermodynamic properties of certain compounds in Nd-Fe-B system: Summary

 The choice of Hubbard sites is another point we can draw from our work.
 We observe the inclusion of Fe as Hubbard sites results in large deviations from the actual measured value in experiments performed (Tables~\ref{tab:Nd2Fe17} and~\ref{tab:Nd5Fe2B6}).
 In both cases massive overbinding can be observed in the calculations, suggesting that GGA+U severely underestimates the energy of bulk Fe, which subsequently greatly affects Fe-rich compounds.
 Treating Nd as a Hubbard site is as well not always accurate, at least for compounds with exceedingly low concentration of Nd, as coordination with neighbouring atoms may affect the atomic-like nature of 4$f$ electrons in Nd.
 In such cases, treating Nd with regular GGA is sufficient as seen in the case for Nd$_2$Fe$_{17}$ in this work.

 Phonon calculations were performed in order to obtain lattice vibrations contribution to $C_p$.
-It was seen that the results achieve good agreement with low temperature measurements except for magnetic ordering in $T < 20$ K. These computed values will serve as useful input for CALPHAD type optimization.
+It was seen that the results achieve good agreement with low temperature measurements except for magnetic ordering in $T < 20$ K. The $C_p$ data obtained for Nd-B binary compounds show a Schottky-like anomaly in the low $T$ region of around $T = 50$ K, which is due to the sudden spike in the phonon density of states in the same temperature energy region.
+This anomaly interfered with the fitting of calculated $C_p$ data to the usual functions regularly used in other materials, and as such the integration of this data required a different approach laid out in Section~\ref{sec.CALPHAD}.

+Our calculated results for enthalpies of formation and $C_p$ data from NdB$_6$ and the enthalpy of formation for NdB$_4$ are subsequently used for a re-optimization of Gibbs energy models from a previous work by Chen~\etal{}.~\cite{2019CHE} This re-optimized phase diagram for the binary Nd-B system was successfully obtained for $T > 300$ K with improved results specifically for compounds NdB$_6$ and NdB$_4$, as expected, due to the integrated calculation results from this work.